 - 1 lb fresh rhubarb sliced to 1" inch thickness

 - 1/3 cup orange juice

-- 2 tbsp all purpose flour or sweet rice flour gluten free option
+- 2 tbsp all purpose flour gluten free flour

 - 1 tbsp vanilla extract